Chart Color Schemes

 The educational profile of Normanville exceeds national averages, with above-average qualification levels and academic performance metrics

-The area has a university qualification rate of 17.3%, significantly lower than Australia's average of 30.4%.
-This disparity presents both challenges and opportunities for targeted educational initiatives.
-Bachelor degrees are the most common at 11.9%, followed by postgraduate qualifications (3.3%) and graduate diplomas (2.1%).
-Vocational credentials are prevalent, with 41.8% of residents aged 15+ holding such qualifications - advanced diplomas account for 13.8% and certificates for 28.0%.
+The area's university qualification rate is 17.3%, significantly lower than the Australian average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most prevalent at 11.9%, followed by postgraduate qualifications (3.3%) and graduate diplomas (2.1%).
+Trade and technical skills are prominent, with 41.8% of residents aged 15+ holding vocational credentials – advanced diplomas (13.8%) and certificates (28.0%).

-School and university attendance comprises 19.0% of the community, including 7.2% in primary education, 6.4% in secondary education, and 1.8% pursuing tertiary education.
-Educational facilities seem to be located outside the immediate catchment boundaries, necessitating families to access schools in neighboring areas.
+School and university attendance encompasses 19.0% of the community, including 7.2% in primary education, 6.4% in secondary education, and 1.8% pursuing tertiary education.

 Frequently Asked Questions - Education